luckyframework/lucky/UPGRADE_NOTES.md

 * Run `shards update`

 * Run `bin/setup` to run new migrations, Laravel Mix and seeds file

+> If you have any problems or want to add extra details please open an issue or
+> Pull Request.
+Thank you!

 ### Upgrading from 0.7 to 0.8